 Cross A, all three clubs are still running.
 I have attended 38 National Conventions and called at 37.
 I have served on 7 National Convention Committees.
 In 1987 I was Publicity Officer, 1991 Venue Manager, 2000 Program Manager, 2005 Convenor, 2010 Board Liaison, 2017 Co Program Manager and I was recently on the Committee of 62nd National Convention in Goulburn in the role of Program Manager and I am pleased to be Board Liaison for the 2024 Darwin Convention.

 I have held the positions of President of the Victorian Callers Association (VCA) & Australian Callers Federation (ACF), Treasurer of VCA & ACF, ACF Callerlink Editor and ACF State Coordinator.
 I am currently the VCA Treasurer and the ACF Vice Chairman.
 I am a member of Callerlab.
 I have received a Life Membership from VCA, Roll of Honour from National Society of Australia and a Life Membership of South Australian Square Dance Society.

-When I am not square dancing Brenda & I spend a lot of time with our two daughters Meagan & Rachel and the loves of our life, our grandchildren Logan, Ruby and Stella.
-In July 2019 our youngest daughter is expecting her first child, so by the time the Convention is here we will have our 4th grandchild.
+When I am not square dancing Brenda & I spend a lot of time with our two daughters Meagan & Rachel and the loves of our life, our grandchildren Logan, Ruby, Stella, Charlotte and Hugh.
 We also really enjoy travelling with our Travel Buddies Mike & Lorraine.
 In October 2014 I retired from work and continue to travel and tick things off the “bucket list”.
 Click here to email.